swccgpc/swccg-card-json/README.md

 ## Where did all this data come from?
-This database combines data from a couple different sources:
+This database combines data from Holotable and SWIP.
-- Holotable
-- SWIP

 ## Why Another Database?